Updated on April 17, 2014

 You may ask yourself, well, how did I get here?
 A variety of factors helps explain our spiraling levels of income and wealth inequality.
 Daron Acemoglu and James A. Robinson, the authors of Why Nations Fail: The Origins of Power, Prosperity, and Poverty, took the bird’s-eye view, connecting income inequality with vast differences in political power.
 Dylan Matthews wrote in The Washington Post that public policy is entirely responsible for the trend.
 University of Texas scholar Thomas McGarity linked growing inequality with deregulation.
 Economic Policy Institute’s Andrew Fieldhouse looked at how changes in the tax code have widened the gap between the haves and the have-nots.
 His colleague Lawrence Mishel chronicled the role of declining union membership in increasing many Americans’ economic security.

 Do we just have to live with it?
 Nope.
+Piketty proposes a global tax on wealth to address the growing divide.
 Jason Sattler rounded up five ways to reduce inequality in The National Memo.
 Back in 2003, the New America Foundation’s Ray Boshara proposed combating wealth inequality by giving a $6,000 ‘opportunity account’ to every baby born in the US.
-New York University economist Daniel Altman suggested replacing the income tax with a levy on accumulated wealth.
 Peter Edelman, Mark Greenberg, Steve Holt and Harry Holzer argued that expanding tax credits for the working poor with children would go a long way toward reducing inequality.
 Paying people a fair wage is an obvious approach, and Demos suggested it’s possible to do so for workers in the retail and fast food industries.
 Alan Berube of Brookings offered some ideas about what mayors of major American cities could do to narrow the gap.